 An app that records audio is very important for bloggers.
 You can use this app to record an interview with an authority figure in your industry, or make note-to-self reminders.
 Apart from recording, Tape-a-Talk has the functionality of uploading your recording to several services once the recording is completed.
 The paid version, which costs $4.99, comes with basic editing features such as cut, repair and rename.

 The amount of traffic that you receive together with other site metrics like bounce rates are crucial if you are making any form of income from your blog. gAnalytics is like the mobile version of Google Analytics which basically allows you to bring site usage statistics wherever you go.
 With this app, you can stop worrying about the traffic performance of your blog the next time you travel.

 Fellow bloggers, were there any apps other than the ones mentioned above that you use on a daily basis?
 Do you have experience using the above apps or with any other apps outside of this list that you’d like to share with us?
 Leave your two cents in the comments below.

-Editor’s note: This article is contributed by Wayne Liew, a blogger, entrepreneur and tech geek who blogs about small business and entrepreneurship over at Sprout Geek.
-Currently, Wayne is also helping Lazada Malaysia, the largest online shopping mall in Malaysia, with their online marketing initiatives.
+Editor’s note: This post is written by Wayne Liew for Hongkiat.com.
+Wayne is a blogger, entrepreneur and tech geek who blogs about small business and entrepreneurship over at Sprout Geek.